 Do you offer a complimentary consultation?
 Yes, I offer a “let’s get acquainted” call for 30-minutes.
 In that call we’ll decide together if I can help you meet your goals and bring your vision to life.
 To get started, fill out the form on the Contact Me page.
 During our call I will ask you questions about your goals, vision, needs, wants, assumptions, etc.

-Do you work with hoarders?
-Yes and No. As defined by the Institute for Challenging Disorganization (ICD), they provide The Clutter–Hoarding Scale™, which is an assessment measurement tool, to give professional organizers definitive parameters related to health and safety.
-As a professional organizer, Level III is the highest level which I give consideration.
+Do you work with people who hoard?
+Yes.
+As defined by the Institute for Challenging Disorganization (ICD), they provide The Clutter–Hoarding Scale™, which is an assessment measurement tool, to give professional organizers definitive parameters related to health and safety.
+As a professional organizer, Level IV is the highest level which I give consideration.
 The levels in the scale are progressive, with Level I as the lowest and Level V the highest.
-ICD considers Level III to be the pivot point between a household that might be assessed as cluttered and a household assessment that may beyond my skill set to be of service.

 How much time is it going to take?
 No one home or business is alike another.
-Once I assess your needs, I can only estimate how much time we’ll need.
-Organizing is a process and no two people process the same way or at the same speed.
+Once I assess your needs, I can only estimate how much time we’ll need – and I’m not always spot on!
+Organizing is a process or a journey, and no two people process the same way or at the same speed.

 Can we keep this shhh?
 I’m a little embarrassed.
 Yes, confidentiality is an absolute must to me.
 My professional background is in Human Resources, so I am very accustom to working with very sensitive information.
 I am an active member and subscribe to the ICD code of ethics and National Association of Professional Organizers (NAPO), and the International Coach Federation code of ethics.

-On or before our first session, I ask my clients to sign a Service Agreement .
+Service Agreement On or before our first session, I ask my clients to sign a Service Agreement.
 This document summarizes the services, fees, and policies of Cazares Organizing.
 For more information on my policies click HERE.